ECE-196/docs/content/tutorial/MiniProj3.md

 Run this file by entering python file.py(file is your file name) in the terminal.
 This should output a midi_events.py file that you will later put in your devboard's directory.

-## Part 03: Running on the devboard
+## Part 03: Getting the software onto your esp32 board

 ### Introduction